AN: This story starts in the year 293 AL. A Game of Thrones begins in 298 AL. King Robert was crowned in 281 AL.

-He called for servants from the Keep, and as Harry approached the small crowd assembled to greet him, two servants, young men the both of them, scurried out to take hold of the carcass.
+He called for servants from the Keep, and as Harry approached the castle steps, two servants, young men the both of them, scurried out to take hold of the carcass.
 He hadn't seen exactly where they had come from - behind the curtain walls the keep was a maze, dotted with courtyards and bridges and barracks and even dungeons, as if one wasn't enough.

 "Wait for me in front of the Great Hall," he instructed them, and they hastened to do his bidding.
 They weren't as bad as house elves, but it was still strange to him for people to be so subservient.

 "Ah, you've finally decided to grace us with your exalted presence," Tyrion quipped.
-"Let us all bow before the great lesson-skipping Prince."
-And bow he did, his big head almost touching the floor.
-"And celebrate his arrival with wine and women.
-More of one than of the other, though I'm not quite sure which..." he trailed off as if seriously contemplating the matter.
+"Let us all bow before the great lesson-skipping Prince -" and bow he did, so low his big head almost touched the ground, "and celebrate his arrival with wine and women.
+More of one than of the other, though I'm not quite sure which..."

-Harry grinned, even as Stannis drew his face into a sneer.
+Harry grinned, even as Stannis's face curled into a sneer.

 "Quiet, Imp."
 Stannis glared at Tyrion, barely sparing Harry a glance.

 Most people couldn't stand to look him in his eyes; especially those with secrets.
 He could see them sometimes, their secrets, and they could feel the weight of his gaze, judging the things they would rather hide away in the shadows of their mind.
 Stannis, however, didn't seem the sorts for secrets.
 Harry surmised his avoidance of eye contact to be a different matter entirely.

 "The King wishes to see you," said Stannis.
 "You've skipped out on your lessons.
 Again."